Devils coach Lindy Ruff tests positive, misses Oilers game - WHIZ News

-New Jersey coach Lindy Ruff tested positive for COVID-19 hours before the Devils’ game against the Edmonton Oilers and was isolated from the team.
+New Jersey coach Lindy Ruff tested positive for COVID-19 hours before the Devils’ 6-5 overtime win against the Edmonton Oilers on Friday and was isolated from the team.

+Also Friday, the NHL announced it was postponing eight more games because of COVID-19-related attendance restrictions in some Canadian cities.
+The league said the games “will be rescheduled for dates later in the season when such restrictions may be eased or lifted.”

+The Islanders had road games at Vancouver, Edmonton and Calgary postponed, so the league decided to postpone their game scheduled for Tuesday at Seattle as well.

-The Devils made the announcement Friday, roughly 45 minutes after Ruff did not show up for a pregame news conference.
+The Devils made their announcement about Ruff roughly 45 minutes after he did not show up for a pregame news conference.
 When the conference started, assistant coach Alain Nasreddine walked in and said he would be running the team.

 Nasreddine, who usually handles the defensemen in the game, said Ruff was going to stay in the Prudential Center for the contest.
 He said the two would be in communication during the game.